Skip to content

 SSR Bundle:

-When SSR is enabled, the build process also generates a production-ready SSR bundle at dist/SOURCE_FOLDER/ssr/index.js.
+When SSR is enabled, the build process also generates a production-ready SSR bundle at dist/SOURCE_FOLDER/ssr/server.js.
 This standalone Node.js server is ready to deploy for server-side rendering.

 πŸ“‚ Build Output Structure